mofosyne/vscode-quickcalc/README.md

 ## Extension Settings

-Currently, QuickCalc is optimized for seamless use without requiring additional settings.
-Future versions might introduce customization options based on user feedback.
+QuickCalc is designed for seamless use.
+However, there are a few settings for customization:

+- `quickcalc.autoEvaluateOnSave`: Automatically evaluate math expressions in Markdown files on save when wrapped in \`\`\`math blocks.
+Defaults to `true`.

 ## Known Issues